pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Show Collections

-Rather than SQL, where we refer to a database as containing tables of fields and records, we say that a MongoDB database contains 'collections' of documents, each of which has a set of fields.
-Due to the unstructured nature of the data, it is less common to have collections that require joins to others, as you would typically see with SQL.
+As mentioned above, a MongoDB database contains 'collections' of documents, i.e., records, each of which has a set of fields that may or may not exist for other documents in particular.
+We list the collections belonging to <code>clickstream</code> as follows.

-Below, we list the collections belonging to <code>clickstream</code>.

 ```js
 show collections